 Keep in mind that swimming is not guaranteed.
 We were there at the end of December, so it was chilly.
 Therefore, we had zero interest in taking a dip!
 Even in spring the water temp can be below 50 degrees.
 Brrrr!

 But if you’re there in the summer, I can’t think of a better way to cool off on a hot Texas day.

 Besides the cold water, another issue to consider is bacteria count.
 When you check in, they will let you know if the levels are too high to swim.
 You can also check the website at any time for current swimming conditions.

 When we were there, we were told to not even touch the water.
 I was slightly weirded out by that, but then I’m kind of a germaphobe.

 If you decide to visit, and I hope you do, know that entering the preserve requires a reservation.
-You can do this online here.
+You can do this online at Travis County Parks.

-The only way to make a reservation is to do it online, and you will pay $11 with a credit card.
+The only way to make a reservation is to do it online, and you will pay $12 per vehicle with a credit card.
 When you enter the park, you’ll pay an additional $15 entrance fee; it’s important to note that they only accept cash onsite.